rubensteins/gameoff-2023/README.md

 My entry for the 2023 GameOff (https://itch.io/jam/game-off-2023)

+## Day 4 - 2023-11-04
+## Day 3 - 2023-11-03
+Nothing much done on the game, still working through the Gotot tutorial.
+Getting more comfortable with the engine, so ready to start making some scenes of my own soon.

 ## Day 2 - 2023-11-02

 Set up git proper with simple .gitignore and set up an empty 2D project in Godot.
 Still a bit rusty on that engine so currently following this excellent (and looooong) tutorial: https://www.youtube.com/watch?v=nAh_Kx5Zh5Q